Updated: November 9, 2021

 And that’s where getting a VUL can make sense.
 The major advantage of availing a VUL is the convenience of having to think about “just one thing” and everything else takes care of itself.

-One won’t need to think where and when to invest.
+One won’t need to think about where and when to invest.
 Just pay your premiums regularly and you’ll be fine.

 However, as a financial advocate, I prefer to encourage people to develop financial discipline.
 I want more Filipinos to be educated about investments and help them manage their own portfolio better.